 The objectives and policies of this Chapter aim to preserve the viability of agriculture through many channels.
-Through thoughtful and integrative land use patterns, the SEDA Plan helps to limit the conversion of agricultural land outside the SEDA.
-Through its open space framework and land use policies, the SEDA Plan allows for flexibility in the location, form, and function of diverse agricultural types within communities.
-And through its designation of a buffer at the eastern edge of the site, the SEDA Plan establishes a healthy transition between the urban area of Fresno and the surrounding agricultural land.
+Through thoughtful and integrative land use patterns, the SEDA Plan supports the preservation of existing agricultural lands by aligning with policies such as the Williamson Act, the Fresno County Right-to-Farm Ordinance and the City of Fresno Annexed Rural Residential Transitional Overlay District.
+Additionally, the Plan allows for flexibility in the location, form, and function of diverse agricultural types within communities.
+Through its designation of the Rural Cluster Residential land use which will serve as a buffer at the eastern edge of the Plan Area, the SEDA Plan establishes a healthy transition between the urban area of Fresno and the surrounding agricultural land.
 Taken together, these policies aim to preserve agriculture and provide the physical framework to support the value of local food production in the SEDA and its surroundings.
 For ease of readability, the phrase "Community Farming" will be abbreviated to "CF" throughout this Chapter.